The 20 Best Myoclonus-Dystonia Doctors Near Me in Ohio, US

 Offers Telehealth

-Joseph Rudolph is a Neurologist in Cleveland, Ohio.
-Dr. Rudolph has been practicing medicine for over 25 years and is rated as an Advanced provider by MediFind in the treatment of Myoclonus-Dystonia.
-His top areas of expertise are Tardive Dyskinesia, Parkinson's Disease, Movement Disorders, and Drug Induced Dyskinesia.
+Joseph Rudolph is a Neurologist practicing medicine in Cleveland, Ohio.
+He has been practicing medicine for over 26 years.
+Dr. Rudolph is rated as an Advanced provider by MediFind in the treatment of Myoclonus-Dystonia.
+He is also highly rated in 36 other conditions, according to our data.
+His clinical expertise encompasses Tardive Dyskinesia, Parkinson's Disease, Movement Disorders, and Drug Induced Dyskinesia.

 Advanced in Myoclonus-Dystonia